andylolz/everypolitician-php/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-This is where your description should go.
-Try and limit it to a paragraph or two, and maybe throw in a mention of what PSRs you support to avoid any confusion with users and contributors.
+A Python library for easy access to EveryPolitician data.
+This is essentially a port of [everypolitician-python](https://github.com/everypolitician/everypolitician-python), which is itself a port of [everypolitican-ruby](https://github.com/everypolitician/everypolitician-ruby).

 ## Install